 Peruvian Weather on the Coast:

-The arid coast runs along the Pacific Ocean, where you can find cliffs, peninsulas, bays and beaches.
-The climate is different on the coast, where summer has its peak between January and March.
+The arid coast runs along the Pacific Ocean where you can find cliffs, peninsulas, bays and beaches.
+The Peruvian weather is different on the coast, where summer has its peak between January and March.
 So if you enjoy a sunny beach holiday this is the perfect time period for travelling to Peru.
 Please be aware that temperatures in Lima and other major cities can get hot during the summer, and therefore it might be a good idea to spend more time on the beaches to escape the urban heat.
 Beginning in April, the temperature drops in the coastal areas and around Lima a perpetual fog dominates the period from April to September.
-In the northern coastal region of Piura and Tumbes (close to the Ecuadorian border), summer weather is felt year-round.
+In the northern coastal region of Piura and Tumbes (close to the border with Ecuador), summer weather is felt year-round.
 It rarely rains on the coast.

 The Andes Mountains can be divided into 3 regions from North to South, with the North containing lower mountains, the center with the highest, and the southern part of the Andes forms the broadest part of the range.
 If you want to visit Cusco and Machu Picchu, we recommend that you plan your trips to Peru between April and December.
 The months of January, February and March are at the height of the rainy season in and around Cusco and your vacation could get very wet.
 Throughout February, the Inca Trail is closed and generally we do not recommend you to go on the Inca Trail in January, February and March, when intense rainfall may cause cancellations or delays.
 During the period from April to January it is mostly sunny in and around Cusco, but please be aware that it can get very cold at night, as temperatures fluctuate dramatically between day and night in the mountains.
 Scattered rainfall can and will occur at any time year round in this area, so it is important to bring proper clothes.